GreyDGL/ShareGPTs/readme.md

 </div>

 ## Introduction
+🎯 Unleash the power of GPTs with ease!
+Our project automates the collection and sharing of prompts, sparking a world of creativity and inspiration.

 In this project, we implement an automatic tool that helps to retrieve the instructions in GPTs using the strategy of [prompt injection](https://arxiv.org/abs/2306.05499).

 ## Disclaimer